Museums in Florence: a complete guide to choose the best ones

 Santa Croce church

-Even the church of Santa Croce is part of an ancient convent of Franciscan friars, founded in the early thirteenth century, when St. Francis was still alive, by some of his very first followers.
+Even the church of Santa Croce is part of an ancient convent of Franciscan friars.
+It was founded in the early thirteenth century, when St. Francis was still alive, by some of his very first followers.

-The current church was built starting from 1294, and is a splendid example of Italian Gothic architecture, designed by the architect Arnolfo Di Cambio.
+The current church was built starting from 1294, and is an excellent example of Italian Gothic architecture, designed by the architect Arnolfo Di Cambio.
 Inside there are artworks by Donatello, Giotto and his master Cimabue, Brunelleschi and many other big names of Medieval and Renaissance art.

 Santa Croce is also the burial place of the most important personalities of Tuscany and Italy.
 In magnificent marble monuments rest Michelangelo, Galileo Galilei, Niccolò Machiavelli, Ugo Foscolo, Vincenzo Bellini…

 Did you know that there are over 70 museums in town?
-Some of the best museums of Florence are small museums, little known and therefore not very crowded.
+Some of the best museums of Florence are small museums, underrated and therefore not very crowded.
 Actually, they are often quite deserted!
 Especially on weekdays.
-Here are some of my favorites:
+Here are some of my favorites that I recommend you to visit:

 Opificio delle Pietre dure Museum

 A small but very fascinating museum, which tells the story of a very precious and unique artistic technique, created for centuries only in Florence.
 I’m talking about the commesso fiorentino, a kind of mosaic of semi-precious stones (such as marble, granite, mother of pearl or lapis lazuli) cut and assembled with precision, to form images.
-The commesso fiorentino technique was used to decorate the Chapel of the Princes, one of the Medici Chapels, where the last members of the Medici family rest.
+The commesso fiorentino technique was used to decorate the Chapel of the Princes, one of the Medici Chapels.
+That’s where the last members of the Medici family are resting.

 Museo Stibbert – Stibbert Museum